hashicorp/nomad/scheduler/README.md

 - "paused deployment:" a deployment is paused when it has an explicit `paused` status, but also when it's pending or initializing.

+- the reconciler uses the following 6 "buckets" to categorize allocation sets:

   - "migrating allocations:" allocations that are on nodes that are draining.

   - "lost allocations:" allocations that have expired or exist on lost nodes.

   - "disconnecting allocations:" allocations that are on disconnected nodes which haven't been considered "lost" yet, that is, they are in their reconnect timeout.

   - "reconnecting allocations:" allocations on nodes that have reconnected.

-- "ignore allocations:" allocations which are in a noop state, the reconciler will not be touching these.
+  - "ignored allocations:" allocations which are in a noop state, the reconciler will not be touching these.
+These are also not to be upgraded in-place, for updates, the reconciler uses additional "buckets" (in the `computeUpdates` method): "inplace" and "destructive."

   - "expiring allocations:" allocations which are not possible to reschedule, due to lost configurations of their disconnected clients.

 The following diagram illustrates the logic flow of the cluster reconciler: